- Working at Home

 Burkhard Vogtherr was very good at selling his ideas.
 He was able to identify the needs of customers and manufacturers and cater to them.
 His ideas were always logical and understandable.
 And because he often presented his furniture designs with models or even working prototypes, he was extremely persuasive.

 His work with Girsberger began in 2009 with the Corpo range of chairs.
 In 2011 he then created the Sway standing seat.
 This practical item of furniture features an ingenious technical concept: a flexibly mounted leg.
 This automatically encourages a healthy, non-static sitting posture.
 The seat height can be adjusted with one simple hand movement.

 Sway was followed by the Jack range of swivel and conference chairs in 2012.
 This model also features an interesting technical idea: the seat shells are mounted on foam rubber padding, allowing plenty of movement when sitting.
 2013 saw the launch of the extensive Diagon range of swivel chairs, which was followed in 2014 by the high-quality Diagon Executive model.

 The Eyla conference swivel chair now completes Vogtherr's life's work and, sadly, also marks the end of his collaboration with Girsberger.
-The chair was produced in cooperation with the US manufacturer Davis.
+The chair was originally produced in cooperation with the US manufacturer Davis.
 The joint design by the British designer Jonathan Prestwich and Burkhard Vogtherr is now being manufactured by Girsberger for the European market with particularly sophisticated upholstery.